JoakimOL/Ttm4135-compendium/src/04-pseudorandomnumbers.md

 ## True random number generators
-NIST has provided a framework for esign and validation of TRNGs, called entropy sources.
+NIST has provided a framework for design and validation of TRNGs, called entropy sources.
 These entropy sources includes a physical source of noise, a sampling process and post processing.
 The output is any requested number of bits.
 The standard specified by NIST also includes statistical tests for validating the entropy sources.

 ## Pseudo randon number generators
-NIST recommends specific PRNG algorithms named Deterministic random bit genrators (DRBG), based on hash functions, HMAC and block ciphers in counter mode ( see lec 3 ).
+NIST recommends specific PRNG algorithms named Deterministic random bit generators (DRBG), based on hash functions, HMAC and block ciphers in counter mode ( see lec 3 ).
 They often use a TRNG to seed the state.

 ## security of a DRBG
 The security is defined in terms of the ability of an attacker to distinguish between a PRNG and TRNG.
-This is measuree by two properties:
+This is measured by two properties:

 1. Backtracking resistance
     - An attacker who knows the current state of the DRBG cannot distinguish between earlier outputs.
     - If you see one output, you cannot make sense of, or guess, earlier outputs?
-2. forward prediction resistnace
+2. forward prediction resistance
-    - An attacker who kows the current state of the DRBG should not be able to distinguish between later states and the current.
+    - An attacker who knows the current state of the DRBG should not be able to distinguish between later states and the current.

 ## CTR_DRBG
 Uses a block cipher in CTR mode (see lec.
 3), such as AES with 128bit keys.
 The DRBG is initialized with a seed which matches the length of the key and block summed.
 This seed defines a key, _k_ , which is used in AES.
-No nonce and CTR value is used, like innormal CTR mode, but rather uses the seed value.
+No nonce and CTR value is used, like in normal CTR mode, but rather uses the seed value.

 ### update function in CTR_DRBG
 Each request to the DRBG generates of up $2^{19}$ bits.
 State must be updated after each request, which is handled by the update function.
-(K,ctr) must be updated by generating twoblocks  using the old key to make a new one.
+(K,ctr) must be updated by generating two blocks using the old key to make a new one.

 ## Stream ciphers
 > Stream ciphers are characterise by the generation of a keystream using a short key and an init